| Title: | Test Surveys by Simulating Spatially-Correlated Populations |

 confidence |

-A exemplar for the structure of a survey grid object to supply to the functions in this package.
+An exemplar of the structure of a survey grid object used by functions in this package.

 A stars object with 4 attributes:

-Mean depth of the waters under each cell, units = m
+depth: Mean depth of the waters under each cell (in meters)

-For further details on how this file was created, see the data-raw folder for this package.
+For more details on how this file was created, see the data-raw folder in this package.

 Lite sample survey mesh and related items